He Loved Me, Even After Death / Chapter 1: The Cat That Wasn’t Mine

 By the time I got home, it was three in the afternoon.
 I realized I hadn’t eaten all day.
 Yet I didn’t even feel hungry.

 The orange cat lounged lazily on the sofa.
-It no longer yowled at the living room corner.
+It no longer yowled at the corner of the living room.
 It even slept belly-up, all four paws in the air.

 I walked over and reached out to touch its belly.
 Strangely, its belly felt kind of hard—not soft and squishy like it should.
 Startled, I jerked my hand back and sat on the floor.